greenelab/deep-review/manuscript.md

 In training the MHCflurry feed-forward neural network [@1Hk3NTSn2], the authors imputed missing MHC-peptide binding affinities using a Gibbs sampling method, showing that imputation improves performance for data-sets with roughly 100 or fewer training examples.
 MHCflurry's imputation method increases its performance on poorly characterized alleles, making it competitive with NetMHCpan for this task.
 Kuksa et al. [@FRl0MTLd] developed a shallow, higher-order neural network (HONN) comprised of both mean and covariance hidden units to capture some of the higher-order dependencies between amino acid locations.
-Pretraining this HONN with a semi-restricted Boltzmann machine, the authors found that the performance of the HONN exceeded that of a simple DNN, as well as that of NetMHC.
+Pretraining this HONN with a semi-restricted Boltzmann machine, the authors found that the performance of the HONN exceeded that of a simple deep neural network, as well as that of NetMHC.

 Deep learning's unique flexibility was recently leveraged by Bhattacharya et al. [@1aswoG70], who used a gated RNN method called MHCnuggets to overcome the difficulty of multiple length peptides.
 Under this framework, they used smoothed sparse encoding to represent amino acids individually.